 Interregnum

 Your Archdeacon and Diocesan Officers are here to support you throughout the process of an interregnum from the resignation or retirement of your present priest through to the appointment of a new clergyperson.
-Please call the Archdeacons’ PA, if you have any concerns.
-01254 503070 ext 8836 or email kelly.quinn@blackburn.anglican.org (for Blackburn Archdeaconry) or gill.beeley@blackburn.anglican.org (for Lancaster Archdeaconry).
+Please call the Archdeacons’ PA, if you have any concerns. email kelly.quinn@blackburn.anglican.org (for Blackburn Archdeaconry) or Jude.causer@blackburn.anglican.org (for Lancaster Archdeaconry).

 Communications